epictris/pirate-game/docs/rollback/spawning.md

 	fixed_position_y = data["fixed_position_y"]
 ```

+If you need to:
+- store a reference to the spawned node
-Any storing of references to the node, or extra configuration that needs to be run on the parent whenever the node is spawned should be done in a function connected to the `SyncManager.scene_spawned` signal. eg:
+- perform additional configuration on the parent whenever the node is spawned

+This should be implemented in a function connected to the `SyncManager.scene_spawned` signal.

+This function will be run whenever ANY scene is spawned/respawned - not just scenes spawned by this script instance.
+To ensure that the function isn't run on all instances of a class, include the node path of the node that called the spawn function in the spawn data. eg:

 ```gdscript
 @export var shield: PackedScene